PenghuiDu/penghui-website/content/project/human-cerebral-cortex-organization-estimated-by-functional-pet-fdg-metabolic-connectivity/index.md

   caption: "Figure adapted from: An approach for parcellating human cortical areas
     using resting-state correlations, Wig et al.,  2013"
 ---
-Abstract accepted to OHBM 2024, currently working on manuscript.
+Abstract presented at OHBM 2024, currently working on manuscript.